julanu/composite-actions/README.md

 ```
 ### 2. Deploy Helm chart to Kubernetes
 > [!NOTE]
-> This templates assumes the agent running it is already logged in to Azure and has the necessary permissions setup to deploy
+> This template assumes the agent running it is already logged in to Azure and has the necessary permissions setup to deploy
 ```yaml
   # Add Helm repository, update repository, dry-run and install
   - name: Helm Deploy to Kubernetes